koooootake/Portrait-without-Depth-ios/README.md

 ## About this app
 In iOS’s Portrait mode, you can take beautiful photos that keep your subject sharp while blurring the background.
 This so-called bokeh effect can be done by using Depth.

-On contrast, this app attempts to make Depth-less 2D images into Portrait mode by following steps.
+In contrast, this app attempts to make Depth-less 2D images into Portrait mode by following steps.

 ### 1. Segmentation
 This app uses “GrabCut” to perform segmentation of the subject and the background.